Assistive Technology

 Assistive Technology (AT) includes any item, piece of equipment, or product that increases, maintains, or improves the ability of individuals with disabilities to function.
 AT can be useful for people with either physical or cognitive impairments.

-Some examples of assistive technology devices are:
+Some categories of assistive technology include:

 The Law